-During the three months ended March 31, 2005, we recognized \$25,762 of license fee revenues related to the CJ Agreement.
-Under the CJ Agreement, CJ paid the Company a license fee of \$800,000, less \$129,500 of Korean taxes withheld.
-In connection with this agreement, the Company paid a finder's fee of \$80,000 to an unrelated third party.
-The Company has not yet completed the development of PentaLyte, for which a Phase II clinical trial in the United States is being conducted.
-As the expected completion date is uncertain, the license fee of \$800,000, net of the finder's fees, has been deferred and will be recognized as revenue over the life of the contract, which has been estimated to be approximately eight years based on the current expected life of the governing patent covering the Company's products in Korea.
-If the development of PentaLyte is discontinued, BioTime will grant CJ an exclusive license to use, manufacture, or sell another BioTime product in South Korea.
+During the three months ended June 30, 2005, we recognized \$24,063 of license fees received from CJ during previous fiscal periods, and for the six months ended June 30, 2005, we recognized \$48,125 of license fees received from CJ during previous fiscal periods.
+The CJ license fee of \$800,000, net of the finder's fees, has been deferred and is being recognized as revenue over the life of the contract, which has been estimated to be approximately eight years based on the current expected life of the governing patent covering the Company's products in Korea.
+See Note 2 to the condensed financial statements.